Skip to main content

 APPROACH

 Chuck’s mediation approach is part facilitative and part evaluative.
 Typically, he is chosen because of his subject matter expertise in employment law matters, especially on wage-hour or discrimination issues.
-His approach is to listen carefully to the parties to help them to establish what is a possible mutually acceptable settlement – not how he thinks the matter should settle.
+His approach is to prepare thoroughly and then listen carefully to the parties to help them to establish what is a possible mutually acceptable settlement – not how he thinks the matter should settle.

 USUAL PROCESS